 - Tripod: as mentioned before, a sturdy tripod that won’t blow over in the wind.

-- Wide-angle fast lens: You will want to capture as much of the night sky as possible and a wide lens of focal length 12mm to 24mm and aperture in the range of 1.4 to 2.8 would be ideal.
+- Wide-angle fast lens: You will want to capture as much of the night sky as possible and a wide lens of a focal length of 12mm to 24mm and an aperture in the range of 1.4 to 2.8 would be ideal.
 Shoot with the lens wide open ie. 2.0 to 2.8.

-- Remote shutter release: This saves you having to manually trigger the shutter release button on the camera allowing you to be lost in the Northern Lights.
+- Remote shutter release: This saves you from having to manually trigger the shutter release button on the camera allowing you to be lost in the Northern Lights.

 - Shoot in Manual: You’ll be able to manually adjust your exposure time as the brightness of the Aurora changes.

 - Focus to Infinity: You’ll want to manually focus your lens to infinity or the furthest distant object that the lens can focus on sharply.
 Sometimes the lens will have an infinity mark on it, but this is rarely accurate requiring an independent check by yourself.
-Once you have determined where infinity position is on your lens, you could either put a mark on the lens or tape down the focus rings to prevent accidental movement.
+Once you have determined where the infinity position is on your lens, you could either put a mark on the lens or tape down the focus rings to prevent accidental movement.
 This setting should then remain unchanged for the upcoming shots.
-You don’t want to try and use the cameras auto-focus functionality.
+You don’t want to try and use the camera’s auto-focus functionality.

 6. ISO: There’s normally an ISO range at which the camera will exhibit the least amount of noise.
 Make sure that you choose the best setting for your camera.
 Start with a low ISO value and if the image is quite dark, you can then increase the ISO value.
 ISO values can fall between 400 and 4000.
 As the intensity of the Aurora changes, so will your ISO.